Energy Bill Relief Scheme: help for businesses and other non-domestic customers

 Find out about the Energy Bill Relief Scheme (EBRS) for non-domestic customers and how you can get support this winter.

-This scheme will provide energy bill relief for non-domestic customers in Great Britain.
+These schemes provide energy bill relief for non-domestic customers in Great Britain (GB) and Northern Ireland (NI).
 Discounts will be applied to energy usage initially between 1 October 2022 and 31 March 2023.

 The discount is automatic.
 If you get a message asking for your bank details, this could be a scam.
 You can report messages you think are suspicious.